-- i. has acquired at least a bachelors degree in Finance or Accounting and a certificate of achievement or its equivalent in intellectual property; - ii. a minimum of three years experience in intellectual property and financial management; - iii. must meet the requirements of the Civil Service Commission
+- i. has acquired at least a bachelor degree in Finance or Accounting and a certificate of achievement or its equivalent in intellectual property; - ii. a minimum of three-year experience in intellectual property and financial management; - iii. must meet the requirements of the Civil Service Commission

 §5.11.
-Duties of the RegistrarGeneral
+Duties of the Registrar General